Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 ## Lightweight Parameters

 Some middleware types and protocols can expose parameters as lightweight parameters that can be part of a URI path such as query parameters found in the URI of RESTful and OpenAPI based interfaces.
-Apodini automatically exposes primative types as lightweight parameters that conform to [`LosslessStringConvertible`](https://developer.apple.com/documentation/swift/losslessstringconvertible).
-Complex types such as cunstom types conforming to Codable can not be exposed using lightweight parameters.
+Apodini automatically exposes primitive types as lightweight parameters that conform to [`LosslessStringConvertible`](https://developer.apple.com/documentation/swift/losslessstringconvertible).
+Complex types such as custom types conforming to `Codable` can not be exposed using lightweight parameters.
 A lightweight parameter is defined the same way a normal parameter can be defined.
-The developer using Apodini can force a specific behaviour by passing in an enum value into the property warpper initializer, e.g. `@Parameter(.lightweight)`.
+The developer using Apodini can force a specific behaviour by passing in an enum value into the property wrapper initializer, e.g. `@Parameter(.lightweight)`.
 Possible values are:
-* `.automatic`: Apodini infers the type of parameter based on the type information of the wrapped propety.
+* `.automatic`: Apodini infers the type of parameter based on the type information of the wrapped property.
 This is the default behaviour of an `@Parameter` property wrapper.
 * `.lightweight`: This option can only be used of the type wrapped conforms to [`LosslessStringConvertible`](https://developer.apple.com/documentation/swift/losslessstringconvertible).
 The parameter is exposed as a lightweight parameter if supported by the middleware or protocol.
-* `.content`: The parameter is exposed using the content of the request send to the web service.
+* `.content`: The parameter is exposed using the content of the request sent to the web service.
 If there are multiple `@Parameter` property wrappers annotated with `@Parameter(.content)` the same strategy as if there are multiple `@Parameter` property wrappers with types not conforming to [`LosslessStringConvertible`](https://developer.apple.com/documentation/swift/losslessstringconvertible) is applied.

 ### Simple Lightweight `@Parameter`s Example